 Like following the Via Francigena, the towns and sites along the Via Traiana make up an interesting travel itinerary for the tourist with a car.
 But first, take a look at the map to see the routes of the Via Appia and Via Traiana.

 Benevento (ancient Beneventum, or, even earlier: Maleventum) is the point where the Via Traiana forks from the Appian Way.
-According to Italy Travel's Martha Bakerjian, "The town is in a beautiful setting in the hills.
+According to Martha Bakerjian of Martha's Italy "The town is in a beautiful setting in the hills.
 It's a pleasant town to visit, a good break from the heavily touristed areas near Naples and the Amalfi Coast and a chance to experience the feel of a southern Italian town.
 There's a wide pedestrian street with cafes where you can sit outside and enjoy a leisurely drink.
 Several Roman monuments, churches, and interesting sights are scattered around the town.
 Benevento has a good theater and cultural events are held throughout the year."
-See Martha's Pictures of Benevento.

 Where to stay: Benevento Hotels